Legal Aid Cut Revoked for Criminal Defence Lawyers

 On Friday, the latest round of Legal Aid cuts which had seen legal aid lawyers fees capped were revoked following a legal challenge in the High Court.
 The reduction in fees which was implemented in December 2017 was ruled to be ‘unfair, flawed and irrational’.

-Lord Justice Leggatt stated the governments defence consultation process was without merit.
-President of the Law Society Christina Blacklaws commented that criminal solicitors provide a public service; the fragile criminal legal aid market cannot withstand any further cuts.
+Lord Justice Leggatt stated the government's defence consultation process was without merit.
+President of the Law Society Christina Blacklaws commented that criminal solicitors provide a public service and the fragile criminal legal aid market cannot withstand any further cuts.
 The Ministry of Defence released a statement on Friday, stating that defence solicitors do valuable work, and that careful consideration will go into the judgement to determine the next steps.

-Fridays ruling came a week after warnings were issued from Justice Select Committee, that cuts to criminal legal aid risked eroding public right to legal advice, and could furthermore undermine the rule of law.
+Friday's ruling came a week after warnings were issued from the Justice Select Committee that cuts to criminal legal aid risked eroding public right to legal advice and could furthermore undermine the rule of law.
 The committee called an urgent review of funding of all elements of the criminal justice system, and pressed for a review of criminal legal aid that will begin next year.« Go backContact us »